 Specific proof of testing or vaccination may still be required by your destination or airline.
 Please ensure you check travel and entry requirements carefully.

-To get to Wyoming, you have a few options if coming from any of Wyoming's many neighboring states.
+To get to Wyoming, you have a few options if coming from any of Wyoming's many neighbouring states.
 There's Montana in the north, Colorado to the south, South Dakota and Nebraska to the east and Idado and Utah to the west.
-If you're self-driving, you may need to monitor some of these roads and check your car's suitability for driving especially in the winter months, as roads into and within Wyoming can be affected by high winds, snow, ice and other weather conditions.
-Please also be aware of the animals that may be crossing the roads, namely antelope and deer.
+If you're self-driving, you may need to monitor some of these roads and check your car's suitability for driving especially in the winter months as roads into and within Wyoming can be affected by high winds, snow, ice and other weather conditions.
+Please also be aware of the animals that may be crossing the roads, namely antelope and deer especially.
 Wildlife is most likely to be active in the dusk and dawn times of the day.

 You can also fly into Wyoming via one of their airports found throughout the state, these include Casper (CPR), Cheyenne (KCYS), Cody (COD), Gillette (GCC), Jackson (JAC), Laramie (LAR), Riverton (RIW), Rock Springs (RKS) and Sheridan (SHR).
 Many of these airports offer direct flights to/from international airports from other states such as Denver International Airport (DEN) and Salt Lake City International Airport (SLC).

 On Intrepid tours, we use private vehicles to get around Wyoming.
 Taxis may also be available around the cities for your downtime, however, many travellers to Wyoming rent a car as this can be the best way to travel to specific sites in the National Parks.

 Within Wyoming, all counties have at least one form of public transport available.
 In Jackson, there is a public bus service called START that you can use to get around.